Wound Healing Center

 ||8:00 a.m. - 4:00 p.m.

 The Orange Regional Wound Healing Center, located at the Orange Regional Medical Pavilion in Suite 240, provides a team of specialists who utilize proven wound care methods that are specific to the needs of patients with chronic, non-healing wounds.
-Led by our Co-Medical Directors, Dr. Inocencia Carrano and Dr. Cleveland Lewis, the Wound Healing Center provides advanced wound healing therapies, used by wound care centers across the country.
+Led by our Medical Director, Dr. Cleveland Lewis and Co-Medical Director, Dr. Inocencia Carrano , the Wound Healing Center provides advanced wound healing therapies, used by wound care centers across the country.
 Our individualized treatment plans result in improved healing rates over shorter periods of time compared to conventional therapies.
 We use only the most advanced dressings and offer hyperbaric oxygen therapy, graft applications and compression therapy to treat chronic and hard to heal wounds.
 Our team of experts works closely with your physician, providing regular updates on your progress.

 Inocencia Carrano, MD